ShadowBooster13/sprockell/README.md

 You can also find some practical usage of this in the [continuous integration](./runDemos.sh).

+Before running the below commands, make sure the `stack` executable is in your path, or use an absolute path instead.

 **Caveats:**

 - Do not put Sprockell on file synchronization services (onedrive, dropbox, owncloud, etc).
 Technically we can't stop you, but don't get angry at TAs for not helping you if you do.
 Students have had issues with this in the past.